notelai/notelai.github.io/_posts/2021-03-22-How-to-download-raw-sequence-data.md

 subtitle: download raw sequence data
 tags: [raw data, test, linux]
 ---
-download some raw sequence data in fastq format from GEO/SRA and run through an appropriate aligner (BWA, TopHat, STAR, etc) and then variant caller (Strelka, etc) or other analysis pipeline.
+We need to download some raw sequence data in fastq format from GEO/SRA and run through an appropriate aligner (BWA, TopHat, STAR, etc) and then variant caller (Strelka, etc) or other analysis pipeline.
 How do we get started?
-First, we need the sequence data.#
+First, we need the sequence data.
 Determine the SRR number and then download the data at the command-line with:
 ~~~
 $ prefetch -v SRR925811